Skip to content

 Furnace & Heating FAQs

-Everything You Wanted to Know about Buying or Renting a New Furnace, the Best Furnace Brands and More.
+Everything You Wanted to Know about Buying or Renting a New Furnace, Popular Furnace Brands and More.

 Book an in-home consultation with us today

-We have special promotions and offers throughout the year to provide you the comfort you need at home.
+We offer special promotions periodically throughout the year to provide you (and your bank account) with the comfort you need at home.
 Go to our main offers page to check out current promotions.
 You can also stay up-to-date by signing up for our newsletter.

-Many mail-in rebates and grants are available right now, from the Canada Greener Homes Grant to smaller provincial and city-level ones.
+Mail-in rebates and grants may be available periodically.
 Be sure to visit our Rebates page to find out what is available in your area.
-A Reliance® Home Comfort Advisor can help explain the process, so you understand how your furnace selection could help you qualify for these rebates and incentives.
+Reliance® Home Comfort Advisor can help explain the process, so you understand how your furnace selection could help you qualify for these rebates and incentives.

 The professional installation of a furnace is just as important as choosing the right equipment based on how complex modern heating and cooling systems can be.
 Proper airflow, venting and equipment setup can lead to safer and long-lasting equipment.
-To ensure your furnace is installed correctly and running efficiently, it’s vital to get an expert’s help, as improperly installed furnaces could create short-term and long-term problems.
+To ensure your furnace is installed correctly and running efficiently, it’s vital to get an expert’s help, as improperly installed furnaces may create short and long term problems.

 Still have questions?
 Call us today at 1-888-837-1451.